BStoelzner/KiDS-1000_MontePython_likelihood/README.md

     del self.cosmo_arguments[elem]
 ```
 In HMcode you can specify a baryonic feedback model which depends on two parameters: the minimum concentration "c_min" from the and the halo bloating parameter "eta_0".
 These can be related via eta_0 = a_0 + a_1 * c_min  (eq.30 in [Mead et al. 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.454.1958M)).
 For the fiducial KiDS-1000 analysis we use a_0 = 0.98 and a_1 = -0.12.
+Class currently doesn't support a_0 and a_1 as input parameters, but instead uses some hardcoded values (see line 2906 in https://github.com/lesgourg/class_public/blob/master/source/input.c).
+These values are equivalent to the ones used in the fiducial KiDS-1000 analysis.

-Class currently doesn't support a_0 and a_1 as input parameters, so you need to add the following lines to `/your/path/to/montepython_public/montepython/data.py` in order to calculate eta_0 from a_0, a_1, and c_min.
+If you want to change the values of a_0 and a_1, you need to add the following lines to `/your/path/to/montepython_public/montepython/data.py` in order to calculate eta_0 from a_0, a_1, and c_min.
 ```python
 if elem == 'c_min':
     c_min = self.cosmo_arguments['c_min']